 We Are Under Cyber AttackNigel Stokes

-By “we,” I mean western democracies, the modern western style of business and capitalism, and our way of life.
+We are under cyber attack, and by “we,” I mean western democracies, the modern western style of business and capitalism, and our way of life.

 Through complacency, inertia, and resistance to change, the West has left itself vulnerable.
 Cyber attacks are not going to stop or slow down.
 Malware and phishing are also becoming more sophisticated.
 The recent Google Chrome Upgrade scam, widely distributed through Yahoo and other trusted sites, is just the tip of the iceberg and exploits people’s fear of malware exposure.